VINX89/quant-puzzles/README.md

 # quant-puzzles
-Collection of problems and solutions (e.g. maze etc...) which require algorithms to be solved
+Collection of problems (e.g. maze etc...) that require algorithms to be solved.